-2016 is a big year for The Basingstoke Canal Society, during which two major anniversaries are being celebrated.
+2016 was a big year for The Basingstoke Canal Society, during which two major anniversaries were celebrated.

-These two important anniversaries will be celebrated at the Woking Canal Festival in August 2016.
-We are fortunate that the Historic Narrow Boat Club will be joining us in force at this event, which looks set to be quite a spectacle.
-Their members hope to bring around 40 historic boats to the Basingstoke as they too will be celebrating their 50th anniversary.
+These two important anniversaries were celebrated at the Woking Canal Festival in August 2016.
+We were fortunate that the Historic Narrow Boat Club joined us in force at this event, which was quite a spectacle.
+Their members brought around 40 historic boats to the Basingstoke as they too celebrated their 50th anniversary.

-In addition to the public event over the weekend, there will be a private ceremony, a birthday party if you like, for Society members at which there will ample opportunity through presentations, film shows and socialising to look back at the activities of the Society over the past 50 years.
+In addition to the public event over the weekend, there was a private ceremony, a birthday party if you like, for Society members at which there was ample opportunity through presentations, film shows and socialising to look back at the activities of the Society over the previous 50 years.

 See here for more information on the 50th anniversary celebrations and Woking Canal Festival.